 These are the most important national holidays in the Netherlands and an overview of Dutch school holidays.
-It can be interesting to connect your trip with feast days or events.
-Cities like Utrecht can be very quiet during school holidays as there are living 35.000 students in Utrecht that leave on vacation in the summertime.
-Their departure has a great impact on the city’s social life.
+It can be interesting to plan your trip around these feast days or events.
+For instance, cities like Utrecht can be very quiet during school holidays, as approximately 35,000 students leave for vacation in the summertime.
+Their departure has a significant impact on the city’s social life.

 Holidays